fabienp38/wttj_test/exercise2/README.md

   - Check error case for each fields:
     - wrong email
     - wrong format for the imported files (Resume, picture)
- - Check the creation of the same candidate on the another job stage
+ - Check the creation of the same candidate on another job stage

 **UI Test  (Chrome extension) :**
  - Check the UI elements on this screen (Edit button, tabs, candidate info (firstname, lastname, picture email)...)